Anders Johan Lexell: Foreign trip

 In 1775, the Swedish King appointed Lexell to a chair of the mathematics department at the University of Åbo with permission to stay at St. Petersburg for another three years to finish his work there; this permission was later prolonged for two more years.
 Hence, in 1780, Lexell was supposed to leave St. Petersburg and return to Sweden, which would have been a great loss for the Russian Academy of Sciences.
 Therefore, Director Domashnev proposed that Lexell travel to Germany, England, and France and then to return to St. Petersburg via Sweden.
 Lexell made the trip and, to the Academy's pleasure, got a discharge from the Swedish King and returned to St. Petersburg in 1781, after more than a year of absence, very satisfied with his trip.

 Sending academicians abroad was quite rare at that time (as opposed to the early years of the Russian Academy of Sciences), so Lexell willingly agreed to make the trip.
 He was instructed to write his itinerary, which without changes was signed by Domashnev.
 The aims were as follows: since Lexell would visit major observatories on his way, he should learn how they were built, note the number and types of scientific instruments used, and if he found something new and interesting he should buy the plans and design drawings.
 He should also learn everything about cartography and try to get new geographic, hydrographic, military, and mineralogic maps.
 He should also write letters to the Academy regularly to report interesting news on science, arts, and literature.

 Lexell departed St. Petersburg in late July 1780 on a sailing ship and via Swinemünde arrived in Berlin, where he stayed for a month and travelled to Potsdam, seeking in vain for an audience with King Frederick II.
 In September he left for Bavaria, visiting Leipzig, Göttingen, and Mannheim.
 In October he traveled to Straßbourg and then to Paris, where he spent the winter.
 In March 1781 he moved to London.
 In August he left London for Belgium, where he visited Flanders and Brabant, then moved to the Netherlands, visited The Hague, Amsterdam, and Saardam, and then returned to Germany in September.
-He visited Hamburg and then boarded a ship in Kiel to sail to Sweden; he spent three days in Kopenhagen on the way.
+He visited Hamburg and then boarded a ship in Kiel to sail to Sweden; he spent three days in Copenhagen on the way.
 In Sweden he spent time in his native city Åbo, and also visited Stockholm, Uppsala, and Åland.
 In early December 1781 Lexell returned to St. Petersburg, after having travelled for almost a year and a half.

 There are 28 letters in the archive of the academy that Lexell wrote during the trip to Johann Euler, while the official reports that Euler wrote to the Director of the academy, Domashnev, were lost.
 However, unofficial letters to Johann Euler often contain detailed descriptions of places and people whom Lexell had met, and his impressions.